sharpleynate/Wazuh-SOAR-implementation/README.md

-# Enhanced Security Monitoring and Incident Response Implementation with Wazuh and TheHive
+# Security Monitoring and Incident Response Implementation with Wazuh and TheHive

 This project focuses on integrating Wazuh and TheHive platforms to enhance security monitoring and incident response capabilities.